Chase Winovich: Houston Texans

 On March 17, 2023, Winovich signed a one-year contract with the Houston Texans.
 He was released on August 29.

 Miami Dolphins

 On August 31, 2023, Winovich was signed to the Dolphins practice squad.
 On October 7, Winovich was elevated to the active roster to play in a third game that season, filling in for injured teammates such as Jaelan Phillips.
 He was released on October 17.

-On October 24, 2023, Winovich announced his retirement.
+On October 24, 2023, Winovich decided to retire from football.